yue/yackage/README.md

 1. Run `npm pack` to generate tarball for the app.
 2. Extract the tarball to temporary directory and run `npm install`.
-3. Use `asar` to pacakge the app and its dependencies.
+3. Use `asar` to package the app and its dependencies.
 4. Append the generated ASAR archive to Yode.
 5. Yode would automatically recognize the ASAR archive appended in the executable and start with it.